tatsuhikonaito/PRS_HTE/README.md

 # PRS_HTE

-This repository is a storage of source codes used in our study of heterogeneous associations.
+This repository is a storage of source codes used in our study of heterogeneous associations between environmental factors and diseases across polygenic risk scores.

 ## Publication/Citation

 The study is described in the following paper.

 - Naito T†, Inoue K†, Namba S, et al. Machine learning reveals heterogeneous associations between environmental factors and cardiometabolic diseases across polygenic risk scores.
 Commun.
 Med.
-2024
+2024.

 Please cite this paper if you use any material in this repository.